-I am currently a member of 8 different organisations as part of their board of members or their committees.
-A lot of the contacts I have for CORE Ireland were made through these committees.
+I am currently a member of 8 different organizations as part of their board of members or their committees.
+A lot of the contacts I have for Core Ireland were made through these committees.

 The Nourish Project will always be a source of pride for me.
 It started off as a basic idea but we were then at one stage delivering up to 40 hampers a week!
 The donations we receive are always valued and the people who receive them are always grateful!

 To wrap up, I’d like to invite you to contact us with any further questions!
-We’ll be happy to get back to you asap!”
+We’ll be happy to get back to you as soon as we can!

 Monday to Friday 9:00 am to 4:00 pm